Kootenai Health's Behavioral Health provides the most comprehensive chemical dependency treatment in the region.

 Intensive outpatient services (IOP) are available for adults (ages 18 and older).
 This comprehensive treatment approach includes a thorough assessment, which provides the basis for goal-oriented treatment planning.
-Group meetings are offered four nights weekly.
+Group meetings are offered three nights weekly.
 Topics include relapse prevention, family issues, addiction education and 12-step work in both co-ed and gender-specific formats.

 AdmissionsDo you have questions about admissions or programming?
 Call us at (208) 625-4848 or email us at firstname.lastname@example.org.

 If a family member is making the initial contact, please know we will need to speak to the patient directly to begin the admission process.
 These are the items they will need to have ready in order to begin: